 Come along for the ride

 Spin your wheels around one of Orangeville’s bike routes.
-Two local independent cycle shops – Cycling Elements and The Epic Ride – offer gear and service to get you rolling.
+Cycling Elements is a local independent cycle shop that offers gear and service to get you rolling.
 Cyclists looking for off-road adventures can also use Orangeville as a convenient base for mountain biking.
 Albion Hills Conservation Area, Mono Cliffs Provincial Park, and Palgrave Forest and Wildlife Area are all less than 30 minutes from Orangeville and are favourite spots for local riders.
 Opportunities for open air adventures don’t stop here.
 Activities like golfing, horseback riding, and birdwatching are conveniently nearby and outdoor movie nights and theatre performances add even more variety.